m-parvaneh/personal-site/content/about.md

 Currently, I'm working as an Associate Software Engineer at Flipp.
 I work on the Content Collection team, making use of a stack that is centered around Ruby on Rails, AWS, and Apache Kafka.

+At the moment, I am also very interested in Machine Learning, particularly regarding the application of its many tools to clinical/healthcare settings.